submariner-io/submariner-website/src/content/releases/_index.en.md

   * The `MultiClusterService` resource has been replaced by `ServiceImport`.
   * The `ServiceExport` resource is now updated with status information as lifecycle events occur.
 * **Lighthouse** now allows a `ServiceExport` resource to be created prior to the associated `Service`.
-* Network discovery was moved from `subctl` to the Submariner operator.
+* Network discovery was moved from `subctl` to the Submariner Operator.
 * Several new commands were added to `subctl`: `export service`, `show versions`, `show connections`, `show networks`, `show endpoints`, and `show gateways`.
 * The `subctl info` command has been removed in lieu of the new `show networks` command.